Post-politics: The global political landscape post-1989

 The disintegration of the Eastern communist bloc following the fall of the Berlin Wall in 1989 announced the end of the Cold War era, and with it the great ideological stand-off between East and West, between the communist and capitalist worlds.
-In eyes of Western society Capitalism emerged the victor with liberal democracy as its corresponding political doctrine.
-With the fall of state-communism in Eastern Europe and Eurasia as the final blow to an already crisis-ridden system, the USSR as a key political player on side of communism abandoned its social democratic, Keynesian form; and neoliberalism entered a new global phase.
-In the USSR the main driver for this change was idea of "convergention" between socialism and communism formulated by Andrej Sakharov in his Nobel prize speech.
+In the eyes of Western society, Capitalism emerged the victor, with liberal democracy as its corresponding political doctrine.
+With the fall of state-communism in the former Soviet Union and its proxies following the attempted 1991 coup and subsequent disintegration of the bloc, the USSR ceased to exist, and its de-facto successor, the Russian Federation, abdicated the former's role as a key political player and advocate for world communism, thus abandoning its former purportedly social democratic, Keynesian form; and neoliberalism entered a new global phase.
 With Francis Fukuyama's End of History as its founding statement, this was the birth of the post-political, post-ideological "Zeitgeist".